tchen00/PvZ/README.md

 ### DAY 6: May 21 2019
 - **Tammy**
     Experimented with mousePressed and mouseDragged.
 Got an image of plants to move and release.
 Also resolved issue with display in Plant class.
+- **Peihua**
+	  Continued working on Zombies.
+Removed the interfaces because it was looping over the same list multiple times.
+Condensed the code in draw and added a field, row, to the Zombie subclasses to make comparisons with plants easier later on.
+Added an end screen once a Zombie passes through the whole lawn.
+Wrote an attack method for Zombie subclasses (which will be tested once Plants are added).
+Fixed the nextPlants queue so that player does not run out of Plants.